acm-ndsu/Byte-le-2025/docs/_build/html/_sources/moves.rst

 --------------

 Not all Moves can be used immediately.
-A character needs to build up the strength to use some moves by increasing their :cyan:`Special Points`. :cyan:`Special Points` can be gained and lost during a match depending on the Move that used.
+A character needs to build up the strength to use some moves by increasing their :cyan:`Special Points`. :cyan:`Special Points` can be gained and lost during a match depending on the Move that's used.
 A character can gain a maximum of five (5) :cyan:`Special Points`.
 How :cyan:`Special Points` are gained and lost is explained below in the next section.